SVG Tutorial

 This article is an interactive tutorial for authoring SVG documents.
 It introduces the basic syntax, structure and elements of the SVG specification.
-The tutorial uses the Vector.js library to make the SVGs on this page interactive.
+The tutorial uses this library to make the SVGs on this page interactive.

 Introduction